digital-work-lab/theses/docs/writing/structure_and_contents.md

 The literature review should focus on concepts as opposed to authors and historical development (cf. Webster and Watson, 2002).
 It is also possible to use a conceptual framework to structure the literature synthesis.
 Provide precise definitions of those concepts that are central to your work, emphasize concepts rather than authors, and do not include your own judgment in the background section.
 Use established definitions and concepts and provide a justification when adapting them.

 A graphical representation of the framework helps to illustrate complex theoretical constructs as well as the boundaries of the research study.
-The explicit statement of the conceptual framework not just informs the reader, it also guides the author in conducting the research.
+The explicit statement of the conceptual framework not only informs the reader, but it also guides the author in conducting the research.

 Relevant background literature can be found in journals such as those listed in